WHAT IS THE ITALIAN VOCABULARY BUNDLE?

 The Italian vocabulary bundle is a set of the essential Anki flashcards to learn Italian vocabulary.

-Based on scientific research from linguists Michael Lewis, James Milton, Stephen Krashen and Paul Nation, the Italian vocabulary bundle will help you reach 90% Italian comprehension and A2 CERF (vocabulary) level.
+Based on scientific research from linguists Michael Lewis, James Milton, Stephen Krashen and Paul Nation, the Italian vocabulary bundle will help you reach 90% Italian comprehension and A2 CEFR (vocabulary) level.

 Receive a discount by buying all 3 flashcard decks now.
 You’ll learn the Italian 625 Words, Italian Top 2000 Words and Common Italian Phrases (only available in the bundle).